 Friday, May 14, 2010

 A view of the city of Cherbourg and the harbor, taken from the top of Mount Roule, the highest point on the edge of the city.
 There is a large ferry boat at the end of the dock, and the huge circular building on the left is Pasteur Hospital.
+You can click on the picture to see it enlarged.

 This is not a favorite tourist town, but we think it is a beautiful place.